groff_tmac

 macro package, only available in groff.

-As this is not based on other packages, it can be freely designed.
+As this was not based on other packages, it was freely designed as

 See